Guitar Build Process

 Finalise fretboard, neck and heel fit

-Attach a short, bevelled surrogate fretboard to neck to protect the fragile, newly-created sharp edges
+For glued-in neck: attach a short, bevelled surrogate fretboard to neck to protect the fragile, newly-created sharp edges

 Levelling neck-soundboard transition